panduhjohn/movie-api/instructions.md

 Move your routes to controllers
-See if you can manually put a poster into your assets and add it to your database to render as an image on your ejs pages Add CSS create validation middleware of your own for inputs
+See if you can manually put a poster into your assets and add it to your database to render as an image on your ejs pages Add CSS create validation middleware of your own for input